zmike/zmike.github.io/_posts/2023-01-27-through-the-loop.md

 There's no big secret about being truly fast, and there's no architectural limitations on speed.
 It just takes a little bit of elbow grease and some profiling.

 ## But Also
-The goal is to move GPL out of `RADV_PERFTEST` with Mesa 23.1.
+The goal is to move GPL out of `RADV_PERFTEST` with Mesa 23.1 to enable it by default.
 There's still some functional work to be done, but we're not done optimizing here either.

 I won't rest until I can say with confidence that RADV has the fastest fast-link in the world, or my name isn't Spaghetti Good Code.